Yangtze Memory Technologies: History

 Tsinghua Unigroup founded YMTC in July 2016, with a total investment of US$24 billion, including investments from the Hubei provincial government and the state-owned China Integrated Circuit Industry Investment Fund.

 In 2018, YMTC released its Xtacking architecture designed for Vertical NAND chips at the Flash Memory Summit, receiving the "Best of Show" award for "Most Innovative Flash Memory Start-up Company".
-Xtacking enables YMTC to manufacture the memory and the logic circuits on separate wafers and connect them using plasma activation and thermal annealing.
-According to YMTC, this enables a higher speed for the production process and increases NAND performance.
 YMTC's 3D NAND flash memory chips were the first to be domestically mass-produced in China.
 Later in 2018, YMTC announced mass production of its 32-layer 3D NAND flash memory chip, and in September 2019, YMTC reported that it had started mass-producing its 64-layer TLC 3D NAND flash memory chip, with both chips using its Xtacking architecture.

 In April 2020, YMTC announced that it had developed a 128-layer 1.33 Tb flash memory chip.
 From 2020 to 2021 YMTC suffered from unsatisfactory yield from its initial risk production of the 128-layer memory chip, averaging around 30 to 40 percent.
 In September 2020, YMTC unveiled its first line of consumer products under the brand name Zhitai.

-As of 2021 YMTC was planning its second fab with a capacity of 100,000 wafers per month which will double its total output to 200,000 wpm.
+As of 2021, YMTC was planning its second fab with a capacity of 100,000 wafers per month which will double its total output to 200,000 wpm.
 In September 2021, the company's chief operating officer announced that the company had shipped more than 300 million 64-layer memory chips, and the company's 128-layer QLC memory chip was ready for volume production.

 News agencies reported in January 2022 that YMTC had scrapped its intention to build a second 3D NAND fab announced in 2017, citing serious financial issues at Tsinghua Unigroup, its parent firm.
 Bloomberg News reported in March 2022 that Apple was exploring purchasing NAND chips from YMTC to diversify its NAND chip vendors.

-In May 2022 PCI-SIG listed two NVMe enterprise SSDs from YMTC as PCIe 4.0 verified.
+In May 2022, PCI-SIG listed two NVMe enterprise SSDs from YMTC as PCIe 4.0 verified.
 In July 2022, the company's CEO Simon Yang resigned citing personal reasons.
 Yang remains with the company as deputy chairman.

-In August 2022 YMTC unveiled the X3-9070, its first 232-layer 3D NAND chip.
-In October 2022 Apple announced that it would drop a plan to use YMTC memory chips in its phones amid political pressure.
+In August 2022, YMTC unveiled the X3-9070, its first 232-layer 3D NAND chip.
+In October 2022, Apple announced that it would drop a plan to use YMTC memory chips in its phones amid political pressure.
 In November 2022 a TechInsights report stated that YMTC had delivered 232-layer 3D NAND Flash to the market.